-Table 9.1: Simplified overview of the activity based costing mode l of the LO- COM Consulting GmbH cost drivers.
-For a complete tour all cost drivers are known and the total cost can be easily evaluated using the estimated values.
+Table 9.1: Simplified overview of the activity based costing model of the LOCOM Consulting GmbH

 The resulting cost for a tour need to be increased - and in some cases even decreased - in order to receive the market prices offered by a logistics provider.
 This is usually done by adapting the cost by a percentage value.
 A profit margin causes an increase.
 A further increase or decrease comes from the effect that most logistics costs depend on the capacity utilization of the resources within the logistics network (see (Gudehus 2012)) and, hence, are specific to the logistics provider and the region: That means, the cost depends on the market volume within the area, the market share, and the available resources of the logistics provider.